 - 1.1 Fermanagh and Omagh District Council has resolved that its Planning Committee will have thirteen members.
-As previously recommended to the Committee, and in accordance with the Department's guidance, the quorum for the Committee will be 50% of the membership, that is, 7 members. - 1.2 There will be no substitution of Members to the Committee; replacement of Members will be dealt with in accordance with the Council's Standing Orders. - 1.3 The Planning Committee will be supported by relevant Council officers, as required including, but not limited to, the Chief Executive, the Director of Regeneration and Planning, the Lead Planner, Legal and Administration Officers.
-It is generally expected that the Lead Planner or their nominated substitute will attend all Committee meetings. - 1.4 Environmental Health and other officers with specific technical expertise may also be required to attend Planning Committee meetings.
+As previously recommended to the Committee, and in accordance with the Department's guidance, the quorum for the Committee will be 50% of the membership, that is, 7 members. - 1.2 There will be no substitution of Members to the Committee; replacement of Members will be dealt with in accordance with the Council's Standing Orders. - 1.3 The Planning Committee will be supported by relevant Council officers, as required including, but not limited to, the Chief Executive, the Director of Regeneration and Planning, the Head of Planning, Legal and Administration Officers.
+It is generally expected that the Head of Planning or their nominated substitute will attend all Committee meetings. - 1.4 Environmental Health and other officers with specific technical expertise may also be required to attend Planning Committee meetings.

-1.5 Frequency of Meetings
+Frequency of Meetings

-The Council has determined that the Planning Committee will meet monthly, at 2pm on the third Wednesday of each month (with the exception of August).
+1.5 The Council has determined that the Planning Committee will meet monthly, at 7pm on the second Thursday of each month (with the exception of August).
 The Committee reserves the right to schedule additional meetings as required.